u13159102/paperkite-challenge/README.md

 ![alt text](/images/state3.png "State 3")

-This screen is where a user can select the drinks for their promotion (1 drink per slot), which will then be added to the cart (Cart to be worked on in another sprint).
+This screen is where a user can select the drinks for their promotion (1 drink per slot), which will then be added to the cart (cart will be worked on in another sprint).

 ## Frontend